Sonic Welding of Plastic Parts

 How Does Sonic Welding Work?

-Every ultrasonic bonding operation is different, and will vary based on the plastic materials being joined, the shape of the workpieces, and other factors.
+Every ultrasonic bonding operation will vary based on the plastic materials being joined, the shape of the workpieces, and other factors.
 However, the overall process is generally the same.
 The parts being sonically welded are fitted together and sandwiched between a metal “nest”, which holds them in place, and a metal sonotrode, or horn.

 The horn is connected to a transducer, which creates extremely high speed vibrations; the horn transfers this vibratory motion to the workpieces it is pressed against.
 The vibrations cause the plastic to melt slightly, and pressure applied by the nest fuses them together, creating a joint.
 Typically, the interface area where the two parts come together is specially designed to facilitate the melting and bonding processes.